 “Do you want to change the world?
 Then change yourself first.” – Sri Chinmoy

-To understand why, consider these 10 Reasons Why The Minimalist Movement is Growing.
+To understand why, consider these 10 Reasons Why Minimalism is Growing:

 In case you are still on the fence concerning the power of living a minimalist life, it may be helpful for you to consider these reasons why minimalism is growing as 10 Reasons Why You Should Become a Minimalist.
 After all, it only takes one…